neuro-ai-creative-hacknight/neuro-ai-creative-hacknight.github.io/content/intro.md

-# Welcome to the NeuroAI Creative Hacknight
+# Welcome to the NeuroAI Creative Hacknight website

 ![](./banner.png)